 Seasonal Guides for Your Bermuda Grass Maintenance

 Do not overwater the grass.
-Bermuda grass only needs about one inch of water weekly.
+Bermuda grass only needs about 1-inch of water weekly.
 Water for longer periods of time, less frequently and in the early morning hours.
-Take rainfall into consideration.

 During the fall, mowing will occur less often—keeping your bermuda grass slightly higher will encourage deeper root growth which helps it survive in colder temperatures and during winter dormancy.

 Water less as temperatures drop—too much water will lead to disease.
 Water to prevent drought stress while grass is actively growing and after the beginning stages of dormancy to prevent dehydration.

 It is recommended you apply a fungicide at preventative rates as this will help the grass enter colder months in a healthier condition.
 If spring dead spot was a problem, apply a fungicide at high rates to the problem area(s).